sparisi/gym_minatar/README.md

     <td>
       <ul style="list-style-type:circle">
         <li>The player (green) has to shoot down waves of aliens (red) with bullets
-        (white), and receives 1 point every time it hits one alien.</li>
+        (white).
+        <li>For every alien hit, the player receives 1 point.</li>
         <li>Aliens shoot the player as well (yellow), move left (pale red) or
-        right (bright red), and change direction when they hit the sides of the board.</li>
+        right (bright red), and change direction when they hit the sides of the screen.</li>
         <li>Before changing direction, they move one tile down.
         As they move down, their speed increases.</li>
-        <li>If the player destroys all aliens, a new round starts, with the aliens
+        <li>If the player destroys all aliens, a new round starts with the aliens
         starting closer to the player.</li>
         <li>The game ends when the player is hit by a bullet or an alien.</li>
         <li>The player has 6 actions (LEFT, DOWN, RIGHT, UP, SHOOT, NO-OP) and